 - Zoho, Titan, and Yahoo: Incomplete toolsets for regulated financial communications involving sensitive data.

-For firms operating under strict regulatory expectations, not every email solution fits the bill.
+For firms operating under strict regulatory expectations, the right answer usually depends on the message you are sending.

-Popular platforms like Gmail and Outlook offer strong foundations, but many firms need add-ons, higher tiers, or careful configuration to support secure delivery to external recipients.
+Popular platforms like Gmail and Outlook offer strong foundations for everyday business email, but many firms need add-ons, higher tiers, or careful configuration to support secure delivery to external recipients.

 - Send encrypted messages with built-in recipient authentication